Skipinnish

-Skipinnish is a traditional Scottish band from the Gàidhealtachd, singing primarily in English.
-Both the band and brand Skipinnish was created by Angus MacPhail and Andrew Stevenson in 1999 who were both studying at the time at the Royal Scottish Academy of Music and Drama (RSAMD) in Glasgow.
+Skipinnish is a Scottish traditional music band from the Gàidhealtachd, singing primarily in English.
+The band was formed by Angus MacPhail and Andrew Stevenson in 1999 when they were both studying at the Royal Scottish Academy of Music and Drama (RSAMD) in Glasgow.
+Since 1999 the band has been operated by both MacPhail and Stevenson.

 Skipinnish brand

-The Skipinnish brand is used in addition to market whisky, and also in the running of a cèilidh house named the Skipinnish Ceilidh House which has been built in Fort William around the brand.
-There was previously a Skipinnish Ceilidh House in Oban.
+The Skipinnish brand is also operated by Angus MacPhail and Andrew Stevenson, and in the past has been used to market whisky.
+The brand also previously operated a cèilidh house named the Skipinnish Ceilidh House, which had locations in both Fort William and Oban.

-Skipinnish Records

-The band runs its own record label which issues acts such as Skerryvore, Deoch 'n' Dorus, Gary Innes and Rachel Walker.

 Members

 The current line-up consists of: